splunk/public-o11y-docs/gdi/get-data-in/rum/browser/configure-rum-browser-instrumentation.rst

      - Description
    * - ``realm``
      - String
      - The name of your organization's realm, for example, ``us0``.
-To find the realm name of your account, open the left navigation menu in Observability Cloud, select :menuselection:`Settings`, and then select your username.
+To find the realm name of your account, open the navigation menu in Observability Cloud, select :menuselection:`Settings`, and then select your username.
 The realm name appears in the :guilabel:`Organizations` section.
    * - ``rumAccessToken``
      - String (required)
      - RUM token that authorizes the agent to send telemetry data to Splunk Observability Cloud.
 To generate a RUM access token, see :ref:`rum-access-token`.